MrJohnAdib/resume/interview/1-yourself.md

 Hello. nice to meet you
 I am Javad.
 A full stack engineer.

-About 15 years ago, when I went to university, I always had a problem with reserving food in the university.
-The capacity was always full.
-That's why one night I said I have to solve this problem.
-So I was on the system until tomorrow afternoon and I wrote a robot that would go and reserve food for me.

-That's how I got to know PHP.
-I worked with a lot of languages these years but PHP has been one of my favorite programming languages ever since.
+About 15 years ago, when I moved to a new city for university, I got my first job on the web.
+Designing a WordPress website.
+In those years, I designed more than 40 websites.
+Of course, before university, I used to program Windows with c# and vb.

+After university, due to working with many programming languages, some of which I didn't even mention in my resume, I practically became a full stack developer.
+But in my last two jobs, even though I am full stack, my focus was more on the frontend.

+In recent years, I have especially focused on clean coding and improving my skills and learning more deeply.

 Much of my experience has come from working with professionals and my friends and teamwork.
 I like to learn and the most important thing is that I learned how to learn.
 So I do not worry about what you are looking for or what technology you are using now.
 Just say the word and I will learn it in a short time.